Put Together

 The Closet App With Actual Taste: 2026's Best Picks

 Most 2026 closet AIs are catalogs.
-A few try to be more.
+Two are trying to be more, in two different registers.

 How we measured taste